WW I PERKINS PERKO

 These very unusual lights are in outstanding condition overall considering their age and use.
 There are only a couple of minor

 some freeing.
-They have been recently polished and lacquered at considerable expense.
+They have been polished and lacquered for dramatic display.